+This section contains basic information regarding the procedures and arrangements for the selection of operations.
 Further information about the application and selection process will be available to potential applicants in separate documents (call-specific application documents).

-The MA, with the support of the JS, launches official calls for proposals via relevant information channels such as the programme website as well as national channels (with the support of the NA's).
-Calls for proposals might have different characteristics, i.e. they might be open to all programme priorities or thematically/strategically targeted in response to changed framework conditions in the area and/or taking into consideration the progress of the programme implementation (also as follow-up of the independent programme evaluation).
+The MA, with the support of the JS, launches official calls for proposals via relevant information channels (with the support of the NAs).
+Calls for proposals might have different characteristics, i.e. they might be open to all programme priorities or thematically/strategically targeted in response to changed framework conditions in the area and/or taking into account the progress of the programme implementation (also as follow-up of the programme evaluation).

 According to the specific characteristics of each call for proposals, ad-hoc application procedures and templates will be developed and be part of the call-specific information and application package.
 It will be widely circulated and available on the programme and national websites.
 The information and application package will include the necessary guidance to assist partnerships in the preparation of their application.
 Applications will be submitted to the MA/JS by the lead applicant.